top of page

 • Nilgai- Also known as blue bull, it is the largest Asian antelope and is ubiquitous across the northern Indian subcontinent.
 They are mainly active during the day.

 • Sloth- Noted for slowness of movement, they spend most of their lives hanging upside down in the trees of the tropical rain forests of South America and Central America.
+When hanging upside-down in a tree, they are held in place by their claws.
+They usually move at an average speed of 13 ft per minute.

 • Sulcata Tortoise- They are particularly distinguished from other turtles by being land-dwelling, while many (though not all) other turtle species are at least partly aquatic.
 Like other turtles, tortoises have a shell to protect from predation and other threats.